DigitalOceanPHP/Client/README.md

 Adapter
 -------

-We provide a simple `BuzzAdapter` at the moment which can be tweekable by injecting your own `ClientInterface` and `ListenerInterface`.
-By default a `Curl` client and a `BuzzOAuthListener` are used.
+We provide a simple `BuzzAdapter` at the moment which can be tweekable by injecting your own `Browser` and `ListenerInterface`.
+By default a `Curl` client will be injected in `Browser` and the `BuzzOAuthListener` will be used.

 You can also make your own adapter by extending `AbstractAdapter` and implementing `AdapterInterface`.